gladkikhartem/dragonlock/README.md

-# Concurrency Database  (from Cloud Dragon)
+# Cloud Dragon Tools

-Set of useful high-performance APIs running on a single server intended to free up your database from locking overheads.
+As swiss-knife set of useful high-performance APIs running on a single server intended to make your distributed life easier.

+Now you can scale up your clusters and all concurrency complexity can be offloaded to a single server.

+Your APP can now bet stateless and all state is stored on 1 server.
+It's like PostgreSQL, but faster and crafted specifically for certain use-cases.

 ## Features